ninakali/ninakali.github.io/notes/win2/index.md

 The mammoth is finally released, and no one is impressed.
 Visi On is $999, slow, memory-hungry, and requires a hard disk.
 With all the add-ons needed to run it, the total cost of the PC is getting close to 3/4 of Apple Lisa, for a much poorer experience.
 Third-party app developers were expected to invest in a $20,000 DEC computer to run the cross-compiler for Visi On.

 The system was doomed and had no software released except the one VisiCorp shipped with it originally.
-The company lost many key developers during the work on VisiOn due to poor management and went under shortly after the release.
+The company lost many key developers during the work on Visi On due to poor management and went under shortly after the release.

 </div>